lightning/bolts/02-peer-protocol.md

 transaction, derived as specified in
 [BOLT #3](03-transactions.md#per-commitment-secret-requirements).

-A non-funding node (fundee) SHOULD:
+A non-funding node (fundee):
-  - forget the channel if it does not see the funding transaction after a reasonable timeout.
+  - SHOULD forget the channel if it does not see the funding transaction after a reasonable timeout.

 From the point of waiting for `funding_locked` onward, either node MAY